Frequently Asked Questions (FAQ’s)

-- You can download and print the “Activity and Sponsor Tracking Log” available as a PDF from our event page: www.thecharterfoundation.org/springathon/1891-2/, or ask your child’s/children’s teachers, who’ve been provided with some copies!
+- Want one?
+You can download and print the “Activity and Sponsor Tracking Log” available as a PDF here: www.thecharterfoundation.org/springathon/1891-2/, or ask your child’s/children’s teachers, who’ve been provided with some copies!

-- As is true for all Charter Foundation Fundraisers not specifically designated as Fund-a-Need, Spring-a-thon profits go to Sebastopol Charter School as an undesignated grant, mainly used to pay for Waldorf specialty programming and the maintenance of our permanent campus home.
+- As is true for all Charter Foundation Fundraisers not specifically designated as Fund-a-Need, Spring-A-Thon profits go to Sebastopol Charter School as an unrestricted grant, mainly used to pay for Waldorf specialty programming and the maintenance of our permanent campus home.